helium-toolchain/project-helium/src/Helium.Data.Castle/readme.md

 Fifth, all names need to be re-duplicated from the root token into their respective tokens.

-Sixth, all duplicate names need to be resolved one way or another.
-Castle allows two identical names in the same compound, NBT does not.

-Seventh, the root token needs to be dissolved and replaced by a compound.
+Sixth, the root token needs to be dissolved and replaced by a compound.